LicensePro

 You may also need to complete registration with the Arizona Corporation Commission at azcc.gov.

 File your catering license application with the Tucson city clerk or licensing department.
-Many Arizona municipalities now accept online applications.
+Many Arizona municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1400 (typical range for Tucson).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Tucson.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Catering License holders in Arizona are required to carry proper business insurance.
 Compare quotes from top providers.